adaptris/interlok-docs/docs/pages/developer/developer-annotations.md

 </add-metadata-service>
 ```

-{% include warning.html content="Your XStreamAlias may render as an XML Element; it needs to be well formed (e.g. don't start with a number; or special characters etc.)." %}
+!> **WARNING** Your XStreamAlias may render as an XML Element; it needs to be well formed (e.g. don't start with a number; or special characters etc.).

 ### @GenerateBeanInfo ###